Pagure/pagure/doc/usage/project_settings.rst

 This Boolean simply enables or disables the issue tracker for the project.
-So if you are tracking your ticket on a different system, you can simply disable reporting issue on pagure by un-checking this option.
+So if you are tracking your ticket on a different system, you can simply disable reporting issue on Pagure by un-checking this option.

 `Minimum score to merge pull-request`